Start Annotation

 • If industrial, prioritize alarms and hazard signals

-2) Fewer false triggers
+2) Fewer False Triggers

 Many IoT systems fail because they react to irrelevant audio: